 As for gaming, the i3-8130U with its Intel UHD 620 integrated graphics is capable of running only light games.
 But, many of the most popular titles, such as League of Legends or Minecraft, aren’t demanding and they can run on the UHD 620 quite smoothly.

-Note: Performance and benchmark scores of the Intel Core i3-8130U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i3-8130U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.